Introduction to numpy¶

 Python Versions Numpy is the fundamental library which transformed the general purpose Python language into a scientific language like Matlab, R or IDL.

-• apply the + operator on the data they store
+operator on the data they storestore the result.

 Numpy skips the first two steps and does them only once before the actual operation.
 What does numpy know about the addition operation that the pure python version can’t infer?